sam-northerndev/tap-auth/README.md

   Tap Authentication
 </h1>

 This project is a prototype authentication solution for those with visual impairments.
+Initial devlopment will create a tap based input system that operates under two possible authentication systems:

+1. A sequence of tap inputs
+2. A sequence of tap inputs within a chosen vibration pattern

 ## Running the project